[Rev. 5/4/2013 2:50:05 PM]

 (b) Applied for a license;

-(d) Meets all the other requirements for licensure as a nursing facility administrator or an administrator of a residential facility for groups set forth in this chapter and chapter 654 of NRS.
+(e) Meets all the other requirements for licensure as a nursing facility administrator, administrator of a residential facility for groups or health services executive set forth in this chapter and chapter 654 of NRS.

 2. After receipt of an application for reinstatement, the Board will schedule a formal hearing after providing notice in accordance with the provisions of chapter 233B of NRS.